wavexx/mu4e-jump-to-list.el/README.rst

 ``mu4e-jump-to-list`` allows to select and view mailing lists automatically using existing ``List-ID`` headers in your mu_ database.

-``mu4e-jump-to-list`` is bound to "l" by default in both the mu4e hello and header views and shows active lists in recency order by default, with lists with new messages first.
+``mu4e-jump-to-list`` is bound to "l" by default in both the mu4e main and header views and shows active lists in recency order by default, with lists with new messages first.